AMReX-Fusion/Furnace/Docs/source/software.rst

 etc., them together or with scalars, so you don’t need to write out loops over the data directly.

-In Castro, ``MultiFab`` s are one of the main data structures you will interact with in the C++ portions of the code.
+In Furnace, ``MultiFab`` s are one of the main data structures you will interact with in the C++ portions of the code.

 .. _soft:sec:statedata: